JamesLaverack/cljfmt-runner/README.md

 ## License

+Distributed under the Eclipse Public License either version 2.0 or (at your option) any later version.

 Copyright © 2018 James Laverack.

 Portions of this code (in particular `src/cljfmt_runner/diff.clj`) are © 2016 James Reeves and taken from https://github.com/weavejester/cljfmt